zer0cache/matic-docs/docs/develop/ethereum-polygon/plasma/deposit-withdraw-event-plasma.md

 ### Real-time checkpoint status tracking

-All transactions that occur on Polygon chain are check-pointed to the Ethereum chain in frequent intervals of time by the validators.
-This time is ~10 mins on Mumbai and ~30 mins on Polygon mainnet.
+All transactions that occur on Polygon chain are checkpointed to the Ethereum chain in frequent intervals of time by the validators.
+This time, it is around 10 mins on Mumbai and 30 mins on Polygon mainnet.
 The checkpoint occurs on a contract called the RootChain contract deployed on Ethereum chain.
-The following script can be used to listen to Real-time checkpoint inclusion events.
+The following script can be used to listen to real-time checkpoint inclusion events.

 ```jsx
 const Web3 = require("web3");